Django and Oscar

 This page is part of the django collection.

-I discussed why I decided to check out the django-oscar e-commerce framework in an earlier article.
+I discussed why I decided to check out the django-oscar e-commerce framework in an Shopping Carts Powered by Python and Django.
 In this article I describe my experience setting up and running django v3.1.6 and django-oscar v3.0 on Ubuntu 20.04 with Python 3.8.6.

 BTW, there are two online django-oscar user groups: the Slack channels and the Google Group.